2E0PGS/blog/_drafts/iss.md

 This is a console output that I `tee` to a log file for more verbose info about the IGate using flags: `-d ii -d fff`.

 I was tweaking my config here and there so there are some errors.
 However I got some nice decodes coming in towards the end of my config alterations.
-The `LOGFILE` seems to not work with `~/` path so explicitly state the full path.
+The `LOGFILE` seems to not work with `~/` path so explicitly state the full path in the config.

 ```
 Digipeater RS0ISS audio level = 24(9/9)   [SINGLE]   ____:____